- Basement Moisture and Leaks

 Erosion worsening as water travels through the cracks in your walls is to be expected.
 However, the walls beginning to crumble means the problem is worse than it looks on the outside.
 If your walls continue on this path, it could spell bad things for the safety of your entire house.

 Cracks in walls and what they mean for your foundation are crucial to understand.
 When walls begin to crumble, it often means your foundation is experiencing excessive moisture and stress, making it vulnerable.
-How to tell if your foundation is shifting?
-Signs like crumbling or cracks can indicate movement, which must be addressed promptly to avoid further damage.
+Understanding how to tell if your foundation is shifting is critical, as crumbling walls and expanding cracks often indicate ongoing structural movement that can worsen over time.

 Above-Ground Symptoms